SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 # Create React App

-Developed by Facebook, `Create-React-App` is a command line tool, that enables bootstrapping a **React** project in seconds.
+Developed by Facebook, `Create-React-App` is a command-line tool, that enables bootstrapping a **React** project in seconds.

-Using `create-react-app` enables a number of benefits:
+Using `create-react-app` enables several benefits:

 - Once you **save a change** in your codebase, React automatically **recompiles** your app and **reloads the page** instantly, resulting in less waiting time.

 - Under the hood, it uses **Babel** and **webpack**, which it takes care of by itself.

-- Deploying to production is a easy as running the `npm run build` command.
+- Deploying to production is as easy as running the `npm run build` command.

 [/slide]